pachterlab/CWGFLHGCCHAP_2021/html_site/docs/index.md

 		- Output: Anndata object of cell x gene count matrices for neural cells with clusters and marker genes for subpopulations

-    - pseudotime_Analysis.ipynb
+    - fullTrajAnalysis.ipynb

-        - Pseudotime analysis of neural and nematocyte cell types from the i-cell population
+        - Pseudotime analysis of neural, nematocyte, and gland cell types from the i-cell population
 		- Input: Clustered anndata object from starvation_Analysis
 		- Output: Ranking of genes contributing to pseudotime trajectories of neural and nematocyte cell types